-As a kid basketball seemed like an abstract thing I only got to see on television in the middle of night once in a while.
+As a kid basketball seemed like an abstract thing I only got to see on television in the middle of the night once in a while.
 Growing up in Nigeria, I didn’t have enough access to the game of basketball.
 Basketball was not a popular sport in schools, and only a handful of people had an idea of the sport in my community.
 As I grew taller, my older brother and his friends encouraged me to start playing with them.
-I had love for the game, but from an outside perspective.
+I had a love for the game but from an outside perspective.
 I never imagined that it would be something I do because no one really plays basketball in Nigeria.
-I attended a camp hosted by Masai Ujiri [current GM for the Toronto Raptors].
+I attended a camp hosted by Masai Ujiri (current GM for the Toronto Raptors).
 This was the moment everything changed for me.
 I struggled in almost every drill, and I had a terrible camp.
 At the end of the camp Masai [who was at the time a scout for the Denver Nuggets] came up to me and said “I will be back in 3 Months and I better see your improvement”.

 This was the moment I fell in love with the development process of the game.
 My brother and his friends were supremely athletic, and I had to play against them all day.
 I didn’t know anything about the game, but whatever I saw the night before I wanted to try and master it by the time I played against my brother and his friends.
 I would stay up late at night to be able to watch an NBA game.
 In less than 3 months, I was presented with the opportunity to leave home and continue my education in the US while growing as a player.

 I came over to the US in 2009 at 14 years old after playing basketball for only 3 months.
-Amidst of being homesick, scared and uncertain, I knew that I had the opportunity to maybe get a college education someday if I worked hard enough.
+Amidst being homesick, scared, and uncertain, I knew that I had the opportunity to maybe get a college education someday if I worked hard enough.
 I fell in love with the process of getting better and studying the world around the game as I had more access to it now.
 In less than 2 years, I am playing in front of hundreds/thousands of people and college coaches recruiting me to get a free education.
 The game of basketball took me further than I ever imagined I could, and I have an undying passion because of it.
 None of this would be possible if I did not fall in love with the process of getting better.
 The process of developing as a player is something, I came to fall in love with throughout my playing career.
 I have been blessed to be around the best basketball minds as I progressed.
 Being around Coach Morgan and Joe Wootten, helped me understand the level of dedication the game of basketball requires.
-Attention to detail, hard work and playing at the highest intensity all the time is what I learned throughout my high school career.
+Attention to detail, hard work, and playing at the highest intensity all the time is what I learned throughout my high school career.

-My first two years of college, I became engulfed in the procedure of perfecting my craft and changing my body.
-I became more concerned in being really good at what I am already good at in pursuit of more playing time for the upcoming season.
+In my first two years of college, I became engulfed in the procedure of perfecting my craft and changing my body.
+I became more concerned about being really good at what I am already good at in pursuit of more playing time for the upcoming season.
 In the summer of 2016, my best friend Melo Trimble was training for the NBA draft.
 I accompanied him to different training sessions and got to watch many professional trainers get him ready for the draft.
 I started training sessions with my teammates on Sunday mornings and some weeknights as a way to implement things as I had seen over the summer.
 This is when I got reminded of the joy of mastering a craft.
-The joy of learning something new and implementing those skills in competitive setting.
+The joy of learning something new and implementing those skills in a competitive setting.
 This is the moment I decided that becoming a basketball trainer would be something I do in the future.

 Watching kids master a craft and utilize their skills to become productive players is an unmeasurable joy and that is what I love the most about training.
 Evolution provides a community of trainers that are well experienced and combine their knowledge to create an environment where young players can have fun, compete and develop their talent all in one.